cdeanj/amrplusplus/docs/configuration.md

 Customize Environment Variables
 -------------------------------

-By default, the pipeline uses the default minikraken database (~4GB) to classify and assign taxonomic labels to your sequences.
-As Kraken loads this database into memory, this mini database is particularly useful for people who do not have access to large memory servers.
+By default, the pipeline uses a default minikraken database (~4GB) to classify and assign taxonomic labels to sequences.
+As Kraken loads this database into memory, it is particularly useful for servers without lots of RAM.
 If you would like to use a custom database or the standard Kraken database (~160GB), you will need to build it yourself and modify the **MINIKRAKENDB** environment variable to point to its location on your machine.

 ```bash
 env {